 Why is having an attitude of gratitude so important?
 Why is it worth the effort?
 What are the benefits?

 Studies by Dr. Robert A. Emmons of the University of California, Davis, reveal numerous health benefits, such as lowering blood pressure, reducing risks for depression and anxiety, and improving immune functioning.
-Additionally, there are positive impacts on choosing healthy behaviors and gratitude can block negative, harmful emotions.
+Additionally, there are positive impacts on choosing healthy behaviors, and gratitude can block negative, harmful emotions.
 In fact, people who practice gratitude are happier people.

 Children benefit too!
-Their academic performance is enhanced; they are more involved in extracurricular activities; they have more positive emotions, and feel more satisfied with school and life.
+Their academic performance is enhanced; they are more involved in extracurricular activities; they have more positive emotions and feel more satisfied with school and life.
 There is less anxiety and depression.
 Their moods and their mental health benefits.
 Check these articles to learn more about why the attitude and practice of gratitude are so beneficial and important: